popeen/SpaceFindr/README.md

 # SpaceFindr

 A fresh take on the age old utility for finding what is taking up space on your drives.
+Made to feel intuitive from day one.

 ![Screenshot of SpaceFindr](screenshot.jpg)